 Should my sourdough starter be kept in an airtight container?

-No, (unless you are keeping it in the fridge) your starter is a living thing and needs to breathe.
+No, your starter is a living thing and needs to breathe.
 You want to keep it covered so that dust and hair and other messes do not find their way in, but too much air exposure can cause the starter to form a crusty top layer which is nice to avoid.
 Whether you use a tea towel or a loose fitting lid, you can still keep your starter clean while allowing it to breathe.

 How do you know a sourdough starter is ready to make bread?